lightning/bolts/02-peer-protocol.md

  transaction, as specified in [BOLT #3](03-transactions.md#closing-transaction).

 The receiving node:
-  - if the `signature` is not valid for either variant of close transaction specified in [BOLT #3](03-transactions.md#closing-transaction):
+  - if the `signature` is not valid for either variant of closing transaction specified in [BOLT #3](03-transactions.md#closing-transaction):
     - MUST fail the connection.
   - if `fee_satoshis` is equal to its previously sent `fee_satoshis`: